krzsztfwtk/LoL_AI_Runes_Recommendation/README.md

 # LoL_AI_Runes_Recommendation

-Simple tool that recommends runes and summoner spells for League of Legends champions based on based on draft composition of both teams
+Simple tool that recommends runes and summoner spells for League of Legends champions based on based on draft composition of both teams.
+Created on patch 25.20 (Worlds 2025 patch).

 ## Introduction